Current Research

 Linas Kenter – NH Sea Grant & University of New Hampshire

 As ocean temperatures in the Gulf of Maine warm, several crab species are expanding their ranges into the Gulf of Maine and its estuaries, including New Hampshire's Great Bay Estuary.
-Species like the blue crab (Callinectes sapidus)—once rare north of Cape Cod—are now increasingly found in New Hampshire waters as overwintering temperatures become less of a limiting factor.
+Species like the blue crab (Callinectes sapidus), once rare north of Cape Cod, are now increasingly found in New Hampshire waters as overwintering temperatures become less of a limiting factor.
 This range expansion of blue crabs can result in potential impacts to vital coastal habitats, as well as to economically important species like lobster and oysters.
 Understanding the distribution and ecological impact of blue crabs is essential to protect the ecosystem services estuaries provide and to anticipate potential challenges for fisheries and aquaculture.
-This project led by Christopher Peter at the Great Bay National Estuarine Research Reserve will investigate current and emerging crab communities in New Hampshire’s Great Bay ecosystem, with a focus on blue crabs.
+This project led by Christopher Peter, Research Coordinator at the Great Bay National Estuarine Research Reserve, will investigate current and emerging crab communities in New Hampshire’s Great Bay ecosystem, with a focus on blue crabs.
 Researchers will implement a monitoring program that incorporates local observations and scientific sampling, assess the feeding habits of blue crabs through stable isotope and DNA analysis, and evaluate potential impacts on natural oyster beds and aquaculture operations.
 The project will also bring together stakeholders from across New Hampshire and Maine to share knowledge and coordinate efforts through research, education, and outreach, ultimately supporting informed management of this changing coastal ecosystem.

 Project Team: